gottlabs/home/_posts/2025-12-29-mongobleed-forensics.md

 This is not a comprehensive data exfiltration.
 It's memory fragments.
 Sometimes useful.
 Often not.

 ### Detection Signatures
-The public proof-of-concept exploit (joe-desimone/mongobleed) establishes many rapid connections—tens of thousands per minute—with each connection probing for memory leaks.
+The public proof-of-concept exploit (joe-desimone/mongobleed) establishes many rapid connections, tens of thousands per minute with each connection probing for memory leaks.
 More importantly, the exploit never sends client metadata.

 Every legitimate MongoDB driver sends a metadata message (event ID 51800) immediately after connecting.
 The exploit does not.
 This creates a reliable behavioral signature: